 3. Give students a range of effective and ineffective topic sentences and ask them to infer what makes them effective/ineffective.
 Ineffective ones should suffer from these common problems:fact, not argument too broad/general (“Everyone knows"…) too specific (not much you could say about it) irrelevant to the thesis (if one is given).

-5. Give students effective topic sentences about texts they are reading or have read, and require them to write the rest of the paragraph, providing effective evidence for support.
-See Paragraph Responses-Sample, When I Was Puerto Rican in the Download Zone.
+5. Give students effective topic sentences about texts they are reading or have read, and require them to write the rest of the paragraph, providing effective evidence and explanation for support.
+For tips on how to help students write strong paragraph responses, see this MiddleWeb blog post, then use these tools: Paragraph Responses-Sample, When I Was Puerto Rican, LORD OF THE FLIES Paragraph Assignments, and PARAGRAPH RESPONSE Scoring Checklist in the Download Zone.
+For support on how to teach students to build "quote sandwiches" (context, evidence, and explanation), check out these TLC Blog posts on quote sandwiches.

 - Use content that you want to reinforce, so the reading serves two purposes.